Ashecy/pinn-code/README.md

-# PINN-code
+# PINNs

-This repository is used to store the code reproduction of the papers I have read, solving PDEs by PINN and derivative models.
+This repository is used to store the PINN code reproduction of the papers I have read, and record my inspirations and ideas.

 If it’s useful for you, give me a star, please!

-## To-do

-- [ ] add config to modify more PDEs
-- [ ] add more models
-- [x] ~~plotting with MATLAB~~ 2025.01.04
-- [ ] upload a handbook

 ## Workflow

 My workflow is based on PyCharm 2024.3 and MATLAB R2024a.
-All code is run on an ASUS TUF Gaming A14 (华硕天选 Air 2024) with the following device configuration:
+All code is run on an ASUS TUF Gaming A14 (华硕天选 Air 2024). with the following device configuration:

 ```
 CPU AMD Ryzen AI 9 HX
 GPU NVIDA 4060 Laptop
 RAM 32.0 GB
-OS Ubuntu 24.10 LTS
 ```

 And the Python requirements are as follows: